mbabynames search ✿

 Amara Claire

-"noble and strong" (Amara) meets "clear, bright" (Claire).
+"eternal, beloved" (Amara) meets "clear, bright" (Claire).
 The combination reads as complete.
 Neither name overshadows the other.
 The hard C in Claire gives a clean break after Amara's open vowel ending.

 Amara Belle